US starts procedure at UN to reactivate Iran sanctions | DW | 20.08.2020

 France, Germany and Britain said in a joint statement that they would not support the US demand.

-After formally starting the process, Pompeo told a news conference hit out at the three countries for not having "had the courage and conviction to put forward a resolution.
+After formally starting the process, Pompeo hit out at the three countries for not having "had the courage and conviction to put forward a resolution.
 Instead, they chose to side with the ayatollahs."

 Within hours, Reuters reported that Moscow had demanded a virtual meeting of the 15-member Security Council, citing Russian diplomats.